prody/ProDy/doc/devel/develop.rst

 system.
 You need to install :program:`git`, and if you prefer a GUI for it, on your computer to be able to contribute to development of ProDy.

-On Debian/Ubuntu LInux, for example, you can run the following to install :program:`git` and :program:`gitk`::
+On Debian/Ubuntu Linux, for example, you can run the following to install :program:`git` and :program:`gitk`::

   $ sudo apt-get install git gitk